sharetribe/example-processes/README.md

 ## Processes

-The default processes are meant to showcase some of the capabilities of the transaction engine.
+The example processes are meant to showcase some of the capabilities of the transaction engine.
 See the differences in the `process.edn` files in each process directory to see how they differ only slightly.

 All the processes support [Strong Customer Authentication (SCA)](https://www.sharetribe.com/docs/background/strong-customer-authentication/).

-The default processes differ mostly in availability management and pricing.
+The example processes differ mostly in availability management and pricing.
 To understand these concepts, see the [Listing availability management](https://www.sharetribe.com/docs/references/availability/) and [Custom